YBronst/Asrock-Z690-PG-Reptide/README.md

 * Clover has issue with update under T2 mac models

 * Before use, you need to generate your own MLB and SMBIOS data using a Py script that uses acidanthera's macserial to generate SMBIOS and optionally saves them to a plist [More info](https://github.com/corpnewt/GenSMBIOS)
-* To make Clover loader from sources yourself, use my buildme script file (constantly updated) at your own risk.
+* To make Clover loader from sources yourself, use my buildme or simplified script file (constantly updated) at your own risk.
-* To use this script, place it in your Clover source folder and agree to replace the existing one.
+* To use these scripts, place them in your Clover source folder and agree to replace the existing.
 * Then open a terminal, go to this folder and enter the command:
 * xattr -rc buildme
+* xattr -rc xbuildme
+* chmod +x buildme
+* chmod +x xbuildme
+* Then run one of them then run one of them using the command:
 * ./buildme
+* Or
+* ./xbuildme